 How can heart healthy eating help prevent heart disease?

 What you eat is important to the health of your heart.
-The foods you choose to eat can help prevent and manage high blood pressure, cholesterol, triglyceride, and blood sugar (glucose) levels.
-These conditions increase your risk of heart disease, especially if you have more than one.
+The foods you choose can help prevent and manage high blood pressure, cholesterol, triglyceride, and blood sugar (glucose) levels.
+These high levels can increase your risk of heart disease, especially if you have more than one.

-Healthy eating, reaching and maintaining your ideal body weight, being physically active and not smoking are the best lifestyle approaches you can take to prevent heart disease.
+Healthy eating, being physically active, reaching and maintaining a healthy body weight, and not smoking are the best lifestyle approaches you can take to prevent heart disease.

-Eating more foods that protect heart health - fruits, vegetables, whole grains, and healthy fats - and less foods that are harmful to heart health will have a greater benefit than simply avoiding a few foods.
-The combination of heart healthy foods helps to prevent the build up of fatty deposits in your arteries and blood vessels, allowing blood to flow freely to your heart.
+Focus on eating foods that protect heart health - fruits, vegetables, whole grains, and healthy fats - and limiting foods that are harmful to heart health.
+This will have a greater benefit than simply avoiding a few foods.

-Plant foods include vegetables and fruit, whole grains, legumes (beans, peas and lentils), nuts, and seeds.
-These foods have vitamins and minerals, fibre, and naturally occurring phytochemicals that will help keep your heart healthy.
+Eat more plant foods: vegetables and fruit, whole grains, legumes (beans, peas and lentils), nuts, and seeds.
+These foods have vitamins and minerals, fibre, and phytochemicals that will help keep your heart healthy.
+The Mediterranean diet is one example of a plant-based heart healthy eating pattern.

 Eat 7 to 10 servings of vegetables and fruit every day.
 Choose from a wide variety of types and colours, including bananas, berries, broccoli, carrots, kale, oranges, spinach, sweet potatoes, and tomatoes.
-Choose whole fruit over fruit juice.
-One serving is ½ cup of fresh or frozen vegetables, 1 cup of leafy greens, or 1 medium piece of fruit.
+Whole fruit is healthier than fruit juice.
+One serving is 120 mL (½ cup) of fresh or frozen vegetables, 250 mL (1 cup) of raw leafy greens, or 1 medium piece of fruit.

 - include a fruit or vegetable at breakfast;